sudomanuel/north-peru-foraging-hub-optimization/README.md

     ├─ geo_utils.py
     └─ foraging_env.py
 ```

-01_generate_synthetic_data.ipynb
+Each notebook has a clear purpose:

+- **01_generate_synthetic_data.ipynb**
-Documents the construction of the anonymised dataset from regional
-aggregates and fitted distributions.
+  Builds the anonymised dataset from regional envelopes and fitted distributions.

-02_exploration_and_weights.ipynb
+- **02_exploration_and_weights.ipynb**
   Performs exploratory analysis and computes customer importance weights.

-03_weighted_hub_optimization.ipynb
+- **03_weighted_hub_optimization.ipynb**
-Executes the weighted clustering procedure and evaluates the two selected hubs.
+  Runs the weighted clustering algorithm and evaluates the selected hub locations.

-04_foraging_policies_simulation.ipynb
+- **04_foraging_policies_simulation.ipynb**
-Simulates decision policies on top of the optimised hub–customer landscape.
+  Simulates decision policies operating on the optimised hub–customer landscape.

+---

-### 6. Requirements
+## 6. Requirements

-Main dependencies:
+The project uses standard Python tools.
+Install the following packages to reproduce the notebooks:

-Python 3.10+
+- Python 3.10+

-pandas
+- pandas

-numpy
+- numpy

-scikit-learn
+- scikit-learn

-matplotlib
+- matplotlib

-jupyter or jupyterlab
+- jupyter or jupyterlab

-The repository is self–contained and can be reproduced by installing the
+After installing the dependencies, the full workflow can be reproduced by
-listed packages and running the notebooks in numerical order.
+running the notebooks in numerical order.

+---